-Planning scale Source Objective/strategy Mandatory (Y/N) Regional/ sub- Directions 2031 Adopts the BUWM and the Stormwater Management Manual regional SPP 2.10 Land use changes should not result in further water quality degradation but should, if possible, improve the situation (cl 7.2.2) Incorporated WSUD principles in proposed developments (natural flow regimes generally preferred) (cl 7.2.9).
-Refers to the Stormwater Management Manual for guidance on the design of stormwater systems (cl 7.2.10) PSP SPP 4.2 Planning considerations should include use of waterwise plants and stormwater management through investigating opportunities to apply WSUD principles to manage stormwater from roads and open space and to incorporate other integrated water systems (cl 6.2) Activity centre structure plan to establish the targets for stormwater and greywater use (cl 6.4) SPP 2.9 Water resources in the area should be mapped according to the best available information at the time of preparing the planning strategy or structure plan Identify the hierarchy/significance of each type of water resource Where specific water resources have been identified as significant in either a state, regional, or local context, identify appropriate setbacks and/or buffers from significant water resource is unknown this should be identified and recognised as such until relevant information is available Identify and map the groundwater and surface water catchments and sub-catchments in the area Take account of drinking water source protection plans Identify developable and non-developable areas based on environmental constraints identified above Identify and protect public open-space network including remnant vegetation, natural drainage lines, recreational, cultural, and environmental features Locate land use that are incompatible with objectives for water resource protection an appropriate distance from the water resource Ν Liveable Neighbourhoods Incorporate urban water management strategy with respect to control of quality and/or quantity of stormwater, definition of best planning practices and ongoing management arrangements and responsibilities Drainage and nutrient management plan and wastewater re-use management plan are also required Ν BUWM All district and local structure plans to be accompanied by a district and local water management and implementation strategy respectively [refer Table 15 above as to WSUD objectives] Subdivision Liveable Neighbourhoods Refer strategies below N BUWM Urban WMP to accompany the application Model Subdivision Conditions Schedule Urban WMP to be prepared and approved in consultation with the DoW, consistent with any approved Local Water Management Strategy/Drainage or Water Management Plan.
-Infill SPP 2.9 & Liveable Neighbourhoods Consideration of the policies under the SPP 2.9 and the Liveable Neighbourhoods encouraged N Lot scale R-Codes All dwellings to demonstrate compliance with the Stormwater Management Design Principles ('stormwater is managed on-site wherever Y
+Planning scale Source Objective/strategy Mandatory (Y/N) Regional/ sub- Directions 2031 Adopts the BUWM and the Stormwater Management Manual N regional SPP 2.10 Land use changes should not result in further water quality degradation but should, if possible, improve the situation Incorporated WSUD principles in proposed developments (natural flow regimes generally preferred) (cl 7.2.9).
+Reference Management Manual for guidance on the design of stormwater systems (cl 7.2.10) N PSP SPP 4.2 Planning considerations should include use of waterwise plants and stormwater management through investigating opportunities to apply WSUD principles to manage stormwater from roads and open space and to incorporate other integrated water systems (cl 6.2) Activity centre structure plan to establish the targets for stormwater and greywater use (cl 6.4) N SPP 2.9 Water resources in the area should be mapped according to the best available information at the time of preparing the planning strategy or structure plan Identify the hierarchy/significance of each type of water resource Where specific water resources have been identified as significant in either a state, regional, or local context, identify appropriate setbacks and/or buffers from significant water resource Where the significance of water resource is unknown this should be identified and recognised as such until relevant information is available Identify and map the groundwater and surface water catchments and sub-catchments in the area Take account of drinking water source protection plans Identify all floodplains and flood paths to avoid development on those areas Identify developable and non-developable areas based on environmental constraints identified above Identify and protect public open-space network including remnant vegetation, natural drainage lines, recreational, cultural, and environmental features Locate land use that are incompatible with objectives for water resource protection an appropriate distance from the water resource N Liveable Neighbourhoods Incorporate urban water management strategy with respect to control of quality and/or quantity of stormwater, definition of best planning practices and ongoing management arrangements and responsibilities Drainage and nutrient management plan and wastewater re-use management plan are also required N BUWM All district and local structure plans to be accompanied by a district and local water management and implementation strategy respectively [refer Table 15 above as to WSUD objectives] Subdivision Liveable Neighbourhoods Refer strategies below BUWM Urban WMP to accompany the application N Model Subdivision Conditions Schedule Urban WMP to be prepared and approved in consultation with the DoW, consistent with any approved Local Water Management Strategy/Drainage or Water Management Plan.
+N Infill SPP 2.9 & Liveable Neighbourhoods Consideration of the policies under the SPP 2.9 and the Liveable Neighbourhoods encouraged N Lot scale R-Codes All dwellings to demonstrate compliance with the Stormwater Management Design Principles ('stormwater is managed on-site wherever Y